MSKCC-Epi-Bio/gnomeR/README.md

--   [**Dowloading and gathering data from CbioPortal**](https://github.com/karissawhiting/cbioportalr) through an integrated API using simply the sample IDs of the samples of interests or the name of the study to retrive all samples in that study.
+-   [**Dowloading and gathering data from CbioPortal**](https://github.com/karissawhiting/cbioportalr) through an integrated API using simply the sample IDs of the samples of interests or the name of the study to retrieve all samples in that study.
 A separate package `cbioportalr` was developed independently.
 -   [**Processing genomic
     data**](https://axelitomartin.github.io/gnomeR/articles/Data-processing.html)